Vivid Sydney – Naturally

 WWF-Australia is one of the country's most trusted conservation organisations, and is thrilled to be Vivid Sydney’s Charity Partner for 2023.
 For over 40 years, we have worked to protect threatened species and habitats, meet the challenge of climate change and build a world where people live in harmony with nature.

 In October 2020, we launched Regenerate Australia, the largest and most innovative wildlife recovery and landscape regeneration program in Australia’s history.
 Regenerate Australia works to rehabilitate, repopulate and restore wildlife and habitats, and help to future-proof Australia against the impacts of a changing climate.
-Money donated throughout Vivid Sydney will go to Regenerate Australia – details will be announced soon, but you can help and show your support now via wwf.org.au.
+Money donated throughout Vivid Sydney will go to Regenerate Australia – for more details, visit wwf.org.au